 CGC’s headquarters is a secure 6,000-square-meter purpose‐built facility in Sarasota, Florida, USA.
-In the UK, NGC International UK Ltd. (NGC UK), an affiliate of CGC, operates a submission office in Bloomsbury, London.
+In the UK, Certified Collectibles Group – International UK Limited (CCG UK), an affiliate of CGC, operates a submission office in Bloomsbury, London.

 Tel: +44 (0) 20 3968 3848

-How do I submit comic books to NGC UK for certification?
+How do I submit comic books to CGC in London for certification?

 To arrange a shipment to the London office:

 The submitter is responsible for selecting the carrier and level of insurance.
-NGC UK is not liable for losses or damage to coins in transit.
+CGC is not liable for losses or damage to books in transit.
 Shipments should be addressed to: